The Query

 This named constructor takes any iterable construct and tries to recreate a Query object using internally http_build_query.
 This method takes 2 arguments:

-• $separator: the separator to be used when creating the query string representation;
+$params: a iterable containing properties to transform into a query string;$separator: the separator to be used when creating the query string representation;

 <?php